Meet the young Briton hoping to shock Nadal

 Jack Draper's love for Rafael Nadal stretched so far as a kid he even used to copy the serial Grand Slam champion's iconic sleeveless shirt and headband look.

-Now, the 21-year-old Briton is preparing to share of a court with one of his "heroes" when he faces Nadal - the defending champion and top seed - on his Australian Open debut.
+Now, the 21-year-old Briton is preparing to share a court with one of his "heroes" when he faces Nadal - the defending champion and top seed - on his Australian Open debut.

 A confident and assured character who does not possess a hint of arrogance, Draper truly believes he can cause an upset.